TokTok/spec/spec.md

 OOB recv and data packets must be handled and passed to the module using it.

-# TCP_connections.txt
+# TCP_connections

-TCP_connections takes care of handling multiple TCP client instances to establish a reliable connection via TCP relays to a friend.
-Connecting to a friend with only one relay would not be very reliable, so TCP_connections provides the level of abstraction needed to manage multiple relays.
+`TCP_connections` takes care of handling multiple TCP client instances to establish a reliable connection via TCP relays to a friend.
+Connecting to a friend with only one relay would not be very reliable, so `TCP_connections` provides the level of abstraction needed to manage multiple relays.
 For example, it ensures that if a relay goes down, the connection to the peer will not be impacted.
 This is done by connecting to the other peer with more than one relay.

-TCP_connections is above TCP_client and below net_crypto.
+`TCP_connections` is above [`TCP client`](#tcp-client) and below `net_crypto`.

-A TCP connection in TCP_connections is defined as a connection to a peer though one or more TCP relays.
-To connect to another peer with TCP_connections, a connection in TCP_connections to the peer with DHT public key X will be created.
+A TCP connection in `TCP_connections` is defined as a connection to a peer though one or more TCP relays.
+To connect to another peer with `TCP_connections`, a connection in `TCP_connections` to the peer with DHT public key X will be created.
 Some TCP relays which we know the peer is connected to will then be associated with that peer.
 If the peer isn't connected directly yet, these relays will be the ones that the peer has sent to us via the onion module.
 The peer will also send some relays it is directly connected to once a connection is established, however, this is done by another module.

-TCP_connections has a list of all relays it is connected to.
+`TCP_connections` has a list of all relays it is connected to.
 It tries to keep the number of relays it is connected to as small as possible in order to minimize load on relays and lower bandwidth usage for the client.
 The desired number of TCP relay connections per peer is set to 3 in toxcore with the